andrew/ultimate-awesome/README.md

 - [Awesome-Law-NLP-Research-Work](https://github.com/dalinvip/Awesome-Law-NLP-Research-Work) - Awesome Law NLP Research Work, Paper, Competition, Onlline System.
 - [awesome-chatbots](https://github.com/JStumpp/awesome-chatbots) - A curated list of awesome Chatbot services and resources.
 - [awesome-clean-tech](https://github.com/nglgzz/awesome-clean-tech) - A community curated list of awesome clean tech companies.
+- [awesome-chakra-ui](https://github.com/chakra-ui/awesome-chakra-ui) - A collection of Chakra UI-related awesomeness.
 - [awesome-backbone](https://github.com/sadcitizen/awesome-backbone) - A list of resources for backbone.js.
 - [awesome-java8](https://github.com/tedyoung/awesome-java8) - Curated list of useful, if not amazing, resources that take advantage of Java 8 and "Modern Java" thinking.
 - [awesome-observability](https://github.com/adriannovegil/awesome-observability) - Awesome observability page.
-- [awesome-chakra-ui](https://github.com/chakra-ui/awesome-chakra-ui) - A collection of Chakra UI-related awesomeness.
-- [awesome-text-to-video](https://github.com/jianzhnie/awesome-text-to-video) -  A Survey on Text-to-Video Generation/Synthesis.
 - [awesome-communities-and-events-tech-brazil](https://github.com/codecon-dev/awesome-communities-and-events-tech-brazil) - Uma curadoria de comunidades e eventos tech incríveis para você participar.
 - [awesome-iOS-resource](https://github.com/gopalkrishnareddy/awesome-iOS-resource) - :iphone: A curated list of awesome iOS resources, including conferences, books, blogs, articles, websites and documentations.
-- [awesome-ai-tools](https://github.com/mahseema/awesome-ai-tools) - A curated list of Artificial Intelligence Top Tools.
 - [awesome-Islam](https://github.com/AhmedKamal/awesome-Islam) - A curated list of awesome islam related projects, frameworks, resources and other awesomeness.
 - [awesome-ocr](https://github.com/ChanChiChoi/awesome-ocr) - Papers about ocr.
 - [awesome-aws-workshops](https://github.com/dgomesbr/awesome-aws-workshops) - (Unofficial) curated list of awesome workshops found around in the internet.
 As we all have been there, finding that workshop that you have just attended shouldn't be hard.
 The idea is to provide an easy central repository, in a collaborative way.